 - It’s not that easy to use; combining effects can take some getting your head around.

-- The looper itself is quite basic – there’s only one patch.
+- Quite basic – there’s only one patch.

 - It’s plastic, so will be prone to damage and/or breaking.